w3c/wai-curricula/content/content-author/clear-content.md

 * provide fonts that are easy to read and easy to understand
 * ensure enough text spacing and appropriate text alignment to improve readability
 * ensure appropriate content grouping to communicate related content
+* explain different uses of imagery to complement text content
 * identify related requirements for designers and developers to:
   * ensure sufficient contrast ratios for text, background, and other interface components
   * design layouts that adapt to different screen sizes and configurations set by users